TRIUMF-Capstone2022/richai/README.md

 python src/train.py --model dgcnn
 ```

+> The trained model object can be found in the path specified in `configs/config.yaml` as `model.model name>.saved_model`.

 ## Model Evaluation and Scoring on new data

 To evaluate `PointNet` on test data or to score on a new data, use the following command.